• Email

 Gluten-Free Lemon Cupcakes with Cream Cheese Frosting

-These light and fluffy gluten-free lemon cupcakes topped with lemon cream cheese frosting burst with lemon flavor.
-This easy recipe has a moist crumb and will be the highlight of any party!
+These light and fluffy gluten-free lemon cupcakes topped with lemon cream cheese frosting burst with lemon flavor!
+They're made with almond flour and oat flour, giving them the softest crumb.

 My friend who'd just finished pastry school had agreed to make the cupcakes for our wedding.
 After spending a day several months before the wedding recipe testing cupcakes in her kitchen, we landed on the perfect lemon cupcake recipe.
 I think she also made pumpkin spice and red velvet cupcakes for the big day, but they clearly didn't leave an imprint like the lemon cupcake.
 Just because I'd broken up with gluten, I wasn't about to skip out on those lemon cupcakes.
 So she made the lemon cupcakes with a bag of all-purpose gluten-free flour.